Est. 2019 · Thornhill, Ontario

 I

-Intelligence is not computation.
-It is the capacity to act appropriately in the world.
+Intelligence is the capacity to act appropriately in the world.

 A chess engine computes.
 A surgeon understands.
-The difference is not speed or accuracy — it is that the surgeon's knowledge is grounded in physical reality: the texture of tissue, the resistance of bone, the spatial geometry of the body.
-Intelligence, in any meaningful sense, is not a property of symbol manipulation.
-It is a property of systems that are coupled, through their senses, to the structure of the physical world.
+What separates them is grounding: the surgeon's knowledge is rooted in physical reality — the texture of tissue, the resistance of bone, the spatial geometry of the body.
+Intelligence, in any meaningful sense, is a property of systems coupled, through their senses, to the structure of the physical world.

 II

-The richness of human language — its prepositions, its tenses, its causal structure — did not arise from abstract logic.
-It arose from creatures that moved through space, manipulated objects, tracked the movement of other creatures, and needed to communicate about these physical events.
+The richness of human language — its prepositions, its tenses, its causal structure — arose from creatures that moved through space, manipulated objects, tracked the movement of other creatures, and needed to communicate about these physical events.
 Language learned from text alone learns the map.
-Physical AI means giving the machine the territory.
+Physical AI gives the machine the territory.

 III